rbenv/ruby-build/README.md

 Depending on the context, ruby-build does a little bit more than the above: for example, it will try to link Ruby to the appropriate OpenSSL version, even if that means downloading and compiling OpenSSL itself; it will discover and link to Homebrew-installed instances of some libraries like libyaml and readline, etc.

+### Ruby versions

+When listing "latest" Ruby versions, such as in `ruby-build --list` output, ruby-build only knows of Ruby versions that are bundled with this project.
+That means that when a new Ruby version comes out, ruby-build will not know about it immediately— you will have to upgrade ruby-build before you can use it to install the new Ruby version.
+This is because ruby-build bundles [definition files](#custom-build-definitions) for each individual Ruby version.

+If it's important to you that your installer tool always consults remote resources to download the list of latest Ruby versions (without having to upgrade the tool itself), check out [ruby-install][] as an alternative to ruby-build.

 ### Ruby implementations

 ruby-build ships with definitions for the following Ruby implementations, denoted by version prefixes in the `ruby-build --list` output: